Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

-Comparing with Table~\ref{tab:us_russia_2024} demonstrates our measure's dynamic range.
-The 52-year arc from comprehensive cooperation (1972) to contemporary hostility—marked by asset seizures ($-8.0$) and transactional prisoner exchanges amid strategic rivalry—reveals how our compilation captures both relationship valence and substantive evolution.
-Arms control and space cooperation have given way to economic warfare and cyber accusations, with granular event data enabling precise identification of inflection points critical for understanding how geopolitical alignment shapes trade across historical contexts.
+Table~\ref{tab:us_china_2001} illustrates a year of sharp swings in U.S.--China relations rather than uniformly rising cooperation or conflict.
+The Hainan Island incident ($-8.5$) and the U.S. arms sale to Taiwan ($-5.0$) generated severe security tensions in the first half of the year.
+Yet these shocks were followed by a marked improvement in bilateral relations through post-9/11 counterterrorism cooperation ($+6.0$), the Jiang-Bush APEC summit ($+5.0$), and China's WTO accession ($+8.0$).
+The 2001 pattern is informative for our measure because it shows that bilateral geopolitical alignment can incorporate both acute political crises and major trade-relevant breakthroughs within the same year.
+This combination of security conflict and economic integration is precisely the type of nuance that aggregate voting-based measures struggle to capture.

+Comparing Table~\ref{tab:us_china_2001} with the 2024 U.S.--China example in the main text highlights the dynamic range of our measure within a single bilateral relationship.
+In 2001, severe security frictions---the Hainan incident ($-8.5$) and the Taiwan arms sale ($-5.0$)---coexisted with substantial cooperation through post-9/11 coordination, the Jiang-Bush summit, and China's WTO accession ($+8.0$).
+By 2024, that mixed pattern had shifted toward managed rivalry: conflict remained pronounced through tariffs, sanctions, export controls, and military tensions over Taiwan, while the cooperative events were narrower and primarily aimed at crisis management rather than deeper integration.
+This contrast shows that our event-based framework captures not only overall relationship valence, but also changes in the substantive channels through which geopolitics affects economic exchange.

-\paragraph{Comparison with Existing Event Databases} Our approach differs fundamentally from GDELT \citep{leetaru2013gdelt} and ICEWS \citep{boschee2015icews}.
-First, we leverage LLMs' contextual understanding to focus exclusively on major bilateral political events that define geopolitical relationships, rather than attempting comprehensive coverage of all international interactions.\footnote{GDELT and ICEWS collect all global events across actors and issue areas, complicating aggregation into meaningful bilateral relationship measures.} This targeted approach yields more precise measurement of relationship intensity.
-Second, our compilation spans 1950–2024, aligning with economic data availability for panel analysis.\footnote{GDELT begins in 1979; ICEWS covers only 1995–present, limiting historical economic analysis.}
+\paragraph{Comparison with Existing Event Databases} Our approach differs from GDELT \citep{leetaru2013gdelt} and ICEWS \citep{boschee2015icews} along two dimensions.
+First, we leverage LLMs' contextual understanding to focus on major bilateral political events that define geopolitical relationships, rather than seeking comprehensive coverage of all international interactions.\footnote{GDELT and ICEWS collect all global events across actors and issue areas, complicating aggregation into meaningful bilateral relationship measures.} This targeted approach yields more precise measurement of relationship intensity.
+Second, our compilation spans 1950–2024, aligning with economic data availability for panel analysis.\footnote{GDELT begins in 1979 and ICEWS covers only 1995–present, limiting historical economic analysis.}